1908 Pittsburgh Panthers football team: Bethany

 On a rainy October 10 the Bethany Bisons visited Exposition Park to take on Pitt.
 The Bisons fumbled on their first possession and Pitt recovered.
 The Pitt offense advanced the ball to the six yard line but lost the ball on downs.
 Bethany punted and Pitt returned the ball to the Bison eighteen yard line.
 Five plays later Quince Banbury plunged into the end zone for the first touchdown of the game.
 Center John Turner kicked the goal after.
 The Pitt offense was again efficient on their next possession and scored easily to make the score 12-0 at the break.

-Coach Moorehead made numerous substitutions at halftime.
+Coach Moorhead made numerous substitutions at halftime.
 Pitt end Homer Roe caught the second half kickoff on his twenty yard line and raced untouched ninety yards into the end zone.
 Turner was unsuccessful on the goal kick.
 The Bethany offense was then able to move into Pitt territory but missed a field goal.
 The Pitt offense asserted their dominance for the remainder of the game as John Mackrell scored two touchdowns to make the final score 27-0.
 Bethany would finish the season with a 4-3-1 record.

 The Pitt starting lineup for the game against Bethany was Maurice Goldsmith (left end), George Bailey (left tackle), Samuel Elliott (left guard), John Turner (center), John Shuman (right guard), Tex Richards (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Quince Banbury (left halfback), Harry Ent (right halfback), and Joe Campbell (fullback).
 Substitutions made during the game were: Charles Quailey replaced Quince Banbury at left halfback; John Mackrell replaced Harry Ent at right halfback; Homer Roe replaced John Lindsay at right end; Marion Sayre replaced John Turner at center; James Stevenson replaced Samuel Elliott at left guard; William Rosser replaced Joe Campbell at fullback; Norman Budd replaced Fritz Barrett at quarterback; Edgar Chatham replaced Charles Quailey at left halfback; Henry Blair replaced Tex Richards at right tackle; Tynan replaced Maurice Goldsmith at left end; Richard Hoblitzell replaced George Bailey at left tackle; Eggers replaced Homer Roe; Pete Glick replaced Norman Budd at quarterback; and Elwood DeLozier replaced Glick at quarterback.
 The game was played in 15-minute halves.